madsjen/ya-prompt/README.md

+# Yet Another Prompt
-Very simple promise-based node prompt with support for limiting user input.
+A very simple promise-based node prompt with the ability to limit user input.